JakeMilne/MobileAppDevCoursework/README.md

 • Details of how the functionalities are implemented in each page, for example: <br>
 o How users navigate through the app.
 This can be a screenshot of the navigation graph visualisation, with appropriate description. <br>
-o Which lifecycle events each page will respond to and how. <br>

 <h3>Life cycle events</h3>
 <h4>Main Activity</h4>
 Main activity handles the navigation bar, handling the fragment switching in the onCreate method